mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ### Example data:

-  Only the neighbourhoods in the former city of Toronto have been retained<br>
-  After removing several (duplicate) columns, the following columns are available as shown below:
+  Only the neighbourhoods in the former city of Toronto have been retained After removing several (duplicate) columns, the following columns are available as shown below: